 The artist Gerda Wegener (née Gottlieb) was born in semi-rural Denmark into a conservative and religious family.
 As a young woman with a promising artistic talent, she was later allowed to attend the Royal Danish Academy of Fine Arts in Copenhagen.
-It was here, in 1904, that Gerda first met fellow artist and landscape painter Einar Wegener (later known as Lili Elbe).
-They were married when Gerda was 18 years old.
+It was here, in 1904, that Gerda first met fellow artist and landscape painter who’s given name was Einar Magnus Andreas Wegener, but who would later become globally known as Lili Elbe.

 Gerda Wegener, A Summer Day-detail, 1927

-Gerda and partner soon became well acquainted with the dancers, intellectuals, fellow artists and the radical lifestyle of the capital.
-It was at this time that Elbe began to identify as Lili and the artist stopped painting, believing it was part of a former identity.
-Gerda, however, continued in her work, often utilising Lili as model.
-Little did her viewers know the story behind her most favoured new muse.
-Many believe Gerda was herself a closeted lesbian.
+Gerda, however, continued in her work, sometimes utilising Lili as model.
+Little did her viewers know the story behind her new muse.
 The circumstances of their complex bond both on a personal and artistic level was somewhat unconventional, even for the relaxed atmosphere of Paris in the early 20th century.

-The couple continued a close relationship for many years despite Lili often being explained as a cousin of Gerda’s.
-In 1930 Lili became one of the first transexuals (-a term of the era), undergoing reassignment surgery.
-However, due to complications involved in further surgical interventions Lili died.
 By this time Gerda had become involved in a new relationship which evolved into an unhappy marriage and a period of time spent in North Africa.
-Later divorced, Gerda spent the last years of her life alone.
+Later divorced, she spent the last years of her life alone.